ErichStyger/mcuoneclipse/Examples/KDS/FRDM-K64F120M/FRDM-K64F_Demo/readme.txt

 readme.txt
 ----------
-This is a simple test program for the FRDM-K64F board with Eclipse Kepler.
+This is a demo program for the FRDM-K64F board with Eclipse (Kinetis Design Studio V3.0.0).